akamming/esp_domoticz_opentherm_handler/README.md

 ## Installation

 ### Hardware
 - Connect your OpenTherm adapter to the Wemos D1 mini and the boiler, according to http://ihormelnyk.com/opentherm_adapter.
+- **Pin connections:**
+  - OpenTherm adapter: Connect to **pins 4 and 5** on the Wemos D1 mini
+  - Temperature sensor (DS18B20): Connect to **pin 14** on the Wemos D1 mini
+- **Note:** If you need to use different pins, you must modify the pin definitions in the code before uploading the sketch.

 ### Firmware Upload (PlatformIO Recommended)